HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 tier: all
 order: 905
 meta_title: Frontend Library Reference
-meta_description: Label Studio Frontend reference documentation for implementing the Label Studio Frontend into your own machine learning or data science application workflows.
+meta_description: Reference documentation for implementing the Label Studio Frontend into your own machine learning or data science application workflows.
 ---

 Label Studio Frontend (LSF) includes several UI options and callbacks that you can use when implementing the frontend with a custom labeling backend, or when customizing the Label Studio interface.